reconquest/tubekit/README.md

-# QUADRO
+# TUBEKIT

-Quadro is the project that summoned to help Kubernetes users and operators to increase their effectiveness in terms of operating clusters using kubectl.
+tubekit is the project that summoned to help Kubernetes users and operators to increase their effectiveness in terms of operating clusters using kubectl.

 ## tubectl